Fitness Volt

 Power Clean

 Your final weighted bar exercise is arguably the most complicated of the bunch.
-It involves lifting the bar from about mid-shin height to your shoulders in one smooth, powerful movement.
+It involves lifting a bar off the floor to your shoulders in one smooth, powerful movement.
 This is a simplified version of squat cleans, which are part of the Olympic clean and jerk.

 Read more about power cleans form benefits

 While you could just try a random selection of these weighted bar exercises, you’ll get much better results if you follow a more structured program.
 Here’s a beginner/intermediate workout to try.
-All you need is a weighted bar – no other equipment is required.
+All you need is a weighted bar.
 Remember to spend a few minutes warming up before you start.

 Please note: the repetitions listed are only suggestions.
 Do more or fewer reps depending on the weight of your body bar and your current level of fitness.
 The last few reps of each set should be challenging, but you should still be able to complete them using the correct form.